ngi-nix/channeler/docs/architecture.md

    validated.
 Note that when encryption is used, this may be conflated with the decryption filter below.
 1. `Decrypt` - only applies if the packet is encrypted. [not yet implemented]
+1. `Channel Assignment` - once a packet is decrypted, it can be put into a channel specific buffer.
 1. `Message Parsing` - this filter processes each packet as a sequence of messages, and passes messages further down the filter pipe (at the latest, it is here that the universality of the pipe-and-filter architecture is